This page contains information about our tuition fees for 2016/17, together with the bursaries and funding options that are available.

 International fees for the 2016/17 academic year are £28,000.

-You can pay your fees in instalments, usually in October, January and April or they can be paid in full at the start of the academic year.
+Tuition fees can be paid in full at the beginning of the academic year, or in instalments.

 Please visit our International Students page for more information about studying at HYMS

-Students intercalating in HYMS and undertaking undergraduate study will have access to the same financial support.
-HYMS entrants will also be eligible for the Realising Opportunities and Next Step York Progression bursaries regardless of whether they register with the University of Hull or York.
+Students receiving the HYMS Bursary who are also eligible for the Realising Opportunities or Next Step York Progression bursaries will receive an additional £1,000, regardless of whether they register with the University of Hull or York.